 Again, our average check size is about $400,000, and we reserve another ~4x that amount per company.
-Regarding board seats: many of our companies request that we participate in some board capacity.
+Regarding board seats: Many of our companies request that we participate in some board capacity.
 For some, we accept that formal role and commit to it, as any other investor would expect from a lead investor.
 For others, we provide the same level of service as those where we formally take a board seat, but without doing so.
 It really depends upon the situation.
-Irrespective of whether we invest, we always recommend that founders create a formal board and rigorously adhere to a periodic schedule of meetings.
+Regardless of whether we invest, we always recommend that Founders create a formal board and rigorously adhere to a periodic schedule of meetings.

 What it’s like to partner with us